vegaprotocol/specs/specs/0043-market-lifecycle.md

 **Behaviour:**

 - Participants can vote for or against the market
-- Liquidity providers can make, change, or exit commitments (proposer can't commit below proposer minimum which is a future feature not for MVP)
+- Liquidity providers can make, change, or exit commitments (proposer can't commit below proposer minimum)
 - No trading is possible, no orders can be placed (except the liquidity provider order/shape that forms part of their commitment)
 - No market data (price, etc.) is emitted, no positions exist on the market, and no risk management occurs

 ### Rejected

-A "new market" governance proposal that is unsuccessful is a rejected governance proposal.
-We can also think of this as a rejected market.
+When governance proposal is not accepted, see [governance proposal](./0028-governance.md#outcome), market is rejected.

 **Entry:**